 How you learn

 Year 1 focuses on enabling you to develop a comprehensive and critical understanding of using evidence to lead an improvement project relevant to your own role and workplace.
-This is supported by self-assessment of your personal leadership skills to build on strengths and address challenges to develop action plans for effective future leadership.
+You undertake the Using Evidence to Advance Quality, Safety and Governance in Health and Social Care module across semesters one and two.
+This module is supported by the Advanced Personal Effectiveness module, which runs through semester one, and is a self-assessment of your personal leadership skills, building on strengths and addressing challenges to develop action plans for effective future leadership.

 How you are assessed